Fall Fun in Big Bear Lake

 Crowded trails?
 Consider an earlier start time.

 Popular trails in Big Bear Lake were heavily trafficked during the summer.
 Parking at trails such as Castle Rock is limited, and parking in turn-outs far away from the trail-head create dangerous situations.
 Consider exploring another trail or starting your hiking adventure at an earlier time to avoid overcrowding and hazardous parking.
-Note: At this time hiking in San Bernardino National Forest is closed.

 Fall in Love with Big Bear Lake